35,556Asylum applications made in the last 12 months

 Despite a Government promise in 2010 to end the practice of detaining children, there were 73 occurrences of children entering immigration detention by the end of December 2019.
 There were 44 occurrences of children who left detention being released, rendering their detention not only futile but harmful.

 It is not just adults and families who come to the UK in search of safety; unaccompanied children, some as young as under 14 years old, also seek Britain’s protection.

-Of the children who arrived in Britain alone and under their own steam, 63% were granted asylum in the year to September 2019, up from 48% in the previous year.
+Of the children who arrived in Britain alone and under their own steam, 65% were granted asylum in the year to December 2019.

-A further 187 of unaccompanied children were granted short term leave to remain which expires after 2.5 years, leaving them uncertain and anxious about their futures.
+A further 172 of unaccompanied children were granted short term leave to remain which expires after 2.5 years, leaving them uncertain and anxious about their futures

-The top country of origin for applications from unaccompanied children from July to September 2019 was Afghanistan.
+The top country of origin for applications from unaccompanied children from October to December 2019 was Iran.